essej93/essej93/README.md

 📖 - I've recently completed my Bachelor of Computer Science at the University of Wollongong, with a major in Game and Mobile Development.

 I have experience in full stack development and enjoy UI/UX design and development however, i mostly love doing backend development.
+I also take pride in my leadership skills as i stepped up as the Project Manager/Team Leader in all major uni projects with all of them being a huge success.

 ## 🛠️ CompSci courses completed at university